wizmo2/mqtt-api-camera/README.md

   description: This parameter allows you to override the name of your camera.
   required: false
   type: string
-username:
-  description: The username for accessing your camera.
-  required: false
-  type: string
-password:
-  description: The password for accessing your camera.
-  required: false
-  type: string
-authentication:
-  description: "Type for authenticating the requests `basic` or `digest`."
-  required: false
-  default: basic
-  type: string
 framerate:
   description: The number of frames-per-second (FPS) of the stream.
 Can cause heavy traffic on the network and/or heavy load on the camera.
   required: false
   type: integer
-verify_ssl:
-  description: Enable or disable SSL certificate verification.
-Set to false to use an http-only camera, or you have a self-signed SSL certificate and haven't installed the CA certificate to enable verification.
-  required: false
-  default: true
-  type: boolean

 {% endconfiguration %}

 ## Examples